U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in New Mexico

 5. San José de los Jémez Mission and Giusewa Pueblo Site, 1600.
 1621. a 7-acre National Historic Landmark in Jemez Springs, New Mexico, taking I-25 South toward Bernalillo and then NM-550 North to NM-4 West. , 1 hour, 15 min from Santa Fe.

-7. Mission Santo Domingo, original church destroyed by flood of Rio Grande.
-1607. note, located for trip this far
+6. Mission Santo Domingo, original church destroyed by flood of Rio Grande.
+1607.

-9. Mission Nuestra Señora de los Remedios de Galisteo.
+8. Mission Nuestra Señora de los Remedios de Galisteo.
 1610.
+Ruins.
+May not be accessable.

 The two priests, with the help of the Indians, built that same year a modest little church which they replaced with a larger building between the years 1615 and 1626, and which is the present church building with its massive walls and huge carved vigas and supporting corbel-arches.